The best way to save money on groceries is to plan your meals.

 Sunflower seeds are also a cheap and delicious snack and they can also be added to baked goods instead of nuts.

-If you’re not allergic, peanuts and peanut butter are a cheap and filling vegetarian protein.
+If you’re not allergic, peanuts and peanut butter are cheap and filling vegetarian protein.
 Apple slices spread with peanut butter is a snack made in heaven.

 7. Cooking Fat